Ericchuchu/LSTM-stock-predicting-and-construct-investment-strategy/README.md

 3. Conv-LSTM : LSTM constructed with convolutional 1D neural network in order to get more informations from the relationship between different feature

+4. CNN + RNN : a 3-layer GRU model combine with convolutional 1D neural networks(with different dilations), and their blocks are independent to others.
+The outputs from different blocks combined and put into the final block contained with 1-layer GRU and linear regression layer

-4. Residual GRU : 3-layers GRU model embeded with residual network block
+5. Residual GRU : 3-layers GRU model embeded with residual network block

-5. Residual LSTM : 2-layers LSTM model embeded with residual network block
+6. Residual LSTM : 2-layers LSTM model embeded with residual network block

 ## Train and validate
 Cross validation : has been applied cross validation method on the training progress, but the performance grtting worse, so eventually I did not use cross validation method, the cause of the effect may comes to the time series data, which does not match thr concept of cross validation